JuliaLang/julia/stdlib/REPL/docs/src/index.md

 ### The Julian mode

-The REPL has four main modes of operation.
+The REPL has five main modes of operation.
 The first and most common is the Julian prompt.
 It is the default mode of operation; each new line initially starts with `julia>`.
 It is here that you can enter Julia expressions.
 Hitting return or enter after a complete expression has been entered will evaluate the entry and show the result of the last expression.